-The Public Works Department oversees the planting and care of over 7,000 trees along our streets, in active park areas, and on the other city owned property.
-The goal is to maintain a diverse and resilient tree canopy, while setting gan example for those residents who own the 80% of the urban forest growing on private property.
-This work is authorized under ordinance 2-14 and annual work plans are based on the Urban Forestry Management Plan and public Tree Inventory completed in 2011.
+The Public Works Department oversees the planting and care of over 7,000 trees along our streets, inactive park areas, and other city-owned property.
+The goal is to maintain a diverse and resilient tree canopy while setting an example for those residents who own 80% of the urban forest growing on private property.
+This work is authorized under ordinance 2-14, and annual work plans are based on the Urban Forestry Management Plan and public Tree Inventory completed in 2011.

 Residents who would like a street tree planted can call the Public Works Department at 715-386-4767 ext.
 113 to be put on the planting list.
-Residents who would like to plant their own tree in the right-of-way must obtain a Tree Planting Permit Application (PDF) and choose a tree from the list of recommended trees (PDF) that is included with the permit.
+Residents who would like to grow their tree in the right-of-way must obtain a Tree Planting Permit Application (PDF) and choose a tree from the list of recommended trees (PDF) included with the permit.
 City Forestry staff will determine if the site meets all the criteria for a tree.

 Proper Planting Resources

-The Wisconsin DNR has extensive on line resources to guide the entire process of New Tree Planting.
-IMPORTANT: Call Diggers Hotline before you dig to have underground utilities located 1-800-242-8511.
-Here are two brief but useful video clips on Watering New Trees and How to Mulch a New Tree.
+The Wisconsin DNR has extensive online resources to guide the entire process of New Tree Planting.
+IMPORTANT: Call Diggers Hotline before you dig to have underground utilities located at 1-800-242-8511.
+Here are two brief but helpful video clips on Watering New Trees and How to Mulch a New Tree.

 The Forestry crew performs most pruning and removals in the winter months.
 Mature street trees are pruned cyclically once every 5 to 8 years.
 Smaller trees are pruned more frequently to maintain a central leader.
-Trees are pruned to improve structure, remove dead wood, clear buildings, and meet sidewalk and street sightline clearances per city ordinance.
-If you have questions about the city's services or a concern about a public tree, call the Public Works central number at 715-386-4767 ext.
+Trees are pruned to improve the structure, remove dead wood, clear buildings, and meet city ordinance's sidewalk and street sightline clearances.
+If you have questions about the city's services or a concern about a public tree, call the Public Works main number at 715-386-4767 ext.
 113.

 Proper Tree Pruning

-The Wisconsin DNR's Proper Tree Pruning is a well-illustrated step by step guide to the tools, technique and timing for this vital practice.
-Pruning is one of the most important maintenance tasks you can perform on your tree, especially for the first 10 to 15 years after planting.
+The Wisconsin DNR's Proper Tree Pruning is a well-illustrated step-by-step guide to this vital practice's tools, technique, and timing.
+Pruning is one of the essential maintenance tasks you can perform on your tree, especially for the first 10 to 15 years after planting.

 Tree Owner's Manual